Harvey: Too poor to flee the hurricane

 Life here is difficult, says Judie, in no way more so than now.

-the lacking guy, was given out with family or friends simply earlier than the hurricane.
+the missing guy, was given out with family or friends simply earlier than the hurricane.

 Map showing the route of the hurricane

-“God changed into with us,” she says of her very own survival though as she glances around at the destruction, she sounds a touch uncertain.
+“God changed with us,” she says of her very own survival, though as she glances around at the destruction, she sounds a touch uncertain.

-Judie stayed, she tells me, because she had no approach to depart and no place to move.
+Judie stayed, she tells me, because she had no way to depart and no place to move.

 “I had some issues getting out of the city, a little broke and stuff, so I had to come home and tough it out,” she says.
 “We’re all the working elegance humans.

-“We’re the ones who visit the restaurants and wait on you and pick up your trash and do all that paintings.
+“We’re the ones who visit the restaurants and wait on you and pick up your trash and do all those paintings.
 We do not have plenty of money.”

 “Fighting for the American dream,” she provides with a rueful laugh.